pharmbio/plaid/README.md

 * Download and install [MiniZinc](https://www.minizinc.org/).
 * Clone this repo OR download plate-design.mzn, layout_predicates.mzn, and empty-file.dzn.
 * Fill in the specific details of your experiment in a empty-file.dzn.
-Alternatively, you can download and modify any of the example .dzn files in /regression-tests or /JSON-examples.
+Alternatively, you can download and modify any of the example files in /dzn-examples or /JSON-examples.

 <a name="minizinc-ide"></a>